 The Eastwood Music Department is one of the largest in the Waterloo Region District School Board!
 We have only the most highly qualified, and compassionate educators working within our walls.
 Our directors are equally passionate about the value of music education, and continually challenge our students to strive for excellence in every endeavour.

-Grades 9-10 Instrumental Music, Music Council, Arts Council, Junior Concert Winds, "Soul Rebels" Jazz Band, Jazz Improvisation
+Grades 9-10 Instrumental Music, Music Council, Arts Council, Junior Concert Winds, "Soul Cats" Jazz Band, Jazz Improvisation

 She was the associate principal trombonist and 2nd trombonist of the Guelph Symphony Orchestra for 8 years before joining the Stratford Symphony Orchestra in 2012.
-Lauren is also an active Canadian Army Reserve Force soldier and has been the trombone section commander of the internationally honoured Royal Hamilton Light Infantry Band since 2007.
+Lauren is also a 14 year veteran of the Canadian Armed Forces, and was the trombone section commander of the internationally honoured Royal Hamilton Light Infantry Band from 2007-2021.
 Lauren spent four summers performing with the Band of the Ceremonial Guard in Ottawa, from 2007-2010.

 While Lauren enjoys performing, she finds conducting, and directing the most musically fulfilling aspect of her career.
 Lauren has studied Wind Ensemble conducting with Dr. Denise Grant, the late Michael Purves-Smith, and regularly attends conducting clinics throughout North America.
 Lauren holds the position as the Assistant Conductor of the Kitchener-Waterloo Youth Concert Band, she teaches at, and is the Assistant to the Artistic Director for “Summer Music” Camp in Southampton Ontario, is the Brass coach for the Grand River Blues Camp, and has co-directed the “Intro to Jazz” Camp through the Beckett School at Laurier.